chancechime/586-Event-Management-System/README.md

 ## Implementation

-The system will be built using C# and .NET for the back-end, with a cloud database for user and event data.
-The front-end will utilize React or Angular for a responsive experience, incorporating APIs for QR code generation.
+The system will be built using Flask for the back-end, with a cloud database for user and event data.
+The front-end will utilize HTML & Flask for a responsive experience, incorporating APIs for QR code generation.